 Application for registration on the electoral list

-Persons registered or entitled to be registered on the electoral list of the municipality of Lac-Tremblant-Nord in a capacity other than that of domiciled person, may vote by mail for the general election of November 7th, 2021.
+Persons registered or entitled to be registered on the electoral list of the municipality of Lac-Tremblant-Nord in a capacity other than that of domiciled person, may vote by mail for a general election.

-To avail themselves of this right, these persons must apply in writing to the returning officer before October 4th, 2021 (October 3rd being the last day).
+To avail themselves of this right, these persons must apply in writing to the returning officer.

 - Note to non-domiciled voters: a form has already been mailed to you.

 You can vote by mail if you are in one of the following situations:

 - Your domicile is not located in the territory of the municipality;

 - Your domicile is located in the territory of the municipality;